brorson/MathieuFcnsFourier/README.md

 its eigenvalues and eigenvectors.
 The eigenvectors provide the coefficients used in the Fourier sum.
 This is the method used by my Northeastern REU students in Summer 2025.
-Their paper provides informationn about the method -- it is linked from here:
+Their paper provides information about the method -- it is linked from here:

 (https://sites.google.com/view/rtg-northeastern/undergraduate/independent-research-experience)
 </td>